Erasing, Converting, and Communicating: The Power of Resource-Nongenerating Operations: Conclusion

 \section{Conclusion}

-In this manuscript, we considered RNOs on a generic static resource.
-We first presented a sufficient condition for the transformation between two states via an RNO within a generic resource theory.
-Next, we constructed a dynamical resource theory for RNOs corresponding to a given static resource theory, and we axiomatically proposed a method to quantify channels in the dynamical resource theory.
+In this manuscript, we first considered RNGs on a generic static resource and presented a sufficient condition for the transformation between two states via a RNG within a generic resource theory.
+Next, we constructed a dynamical resource theory for RNGs corresponding to a given static resource theory, and we axiomatically proposed a method to quantify channels in the dynamical resource theory.
 We also studied the task of erasing a quantum channel under this resource theory.
-Finally, we demonstrated applications of RNOs in two quantum information tasks.
-Specifically, we presented upper and lower bounds on the asymptotic cost of a state under RNOs in the context of a generic resource theory, and we provided a bound on the classical capacity under the quantum dynamical resources of coherence.
-Given the fundamental importance of RNOs, we believe that our results will be valuable for further studies in quantum resource theories.
+Finally, we demonstrated applications of RNGs in two quantum information tasks.
+Specifically, we presented lower bounds on the rates of state conversion under asymptotic RNGs in the context of a generic resource theory, and we provided a bound on the classical capacity under the quantum dynamical resources of coherence.
+Given the fundamental importance of RNGs, we believe that our results will be valuable for further studies in quantum resource theories.